Have you cleaned your house and felt defeated because you can’t figure out why your home still looks so messy.

 14. Sports Memorabilia

 Sports fanatics love their teams as much as the next man does.
-But keeping year’s worth will dominate areas in your home.
+But keeping a year’s worth will dominate areas in your home.

 15. Prescription Glasses/Sunglasses